braintree/braintree_ios/V7_MIGRATION.md

 ## Supported Versions

 v7 bumps to a minimum deployment target of iOS 16+.

+## Card
+v7 updates `BTCard` to require setting all properties through the initializer, removing support for dot syntax.
+To construct a `BTCard`, pass the properties directly in the initializer.

 ## Venmo
 All properties within `BTVenmoRequest` can only be accessed on the initializer vs via the dot syntax.